 What Happens If You Eat Bad Bacon?

-If you were not able to spot if bacon is off then you might want to know the consequences of eating bad bacon.
+If you were not able to spot “off” bacon, then you might want to know the consequences of eating bad bacon.
 Bacon turns sour if pediococcus bacteria grows on it.

 It can give an unpleasant taste and smell to the bacon.
 Some bacteria can withstand low refrigeration temperatures.